JetBrains/amper/docs/Documentation.md

 include("app", "lib")
 ```

-### Gradle interop
+### Gradle interoperability

-The Gradle interop supports the following scenarios:
+The Gradle interoperability supports the following scenarios:

 * partial use of Amper in an existing Gradle project,
 * smooth and gradual [migration of an existing Gradle project](./GradleMigration.md) to Amper,